Need help with your Discussion

 Response Guidelines

 Respond to two other learners.
-When responding, consider whether this is how you would have reacted to the situation.
+Consider whether this is how you would have reacted to the situation.
 Propose an alternative decision.
-Read what your classmates have posted about your discussion post and adjust your evaluation, based on their feedback.
+Read what your classmates have posted about your discussion post and adjust your evaluation based on their feedback.

 Resources